anestisb/android-prepare-vendor/README.md

 deprecated for now.

 ## Configuration files explained
-### Naked vs GPlay
+### Naked vs Full
-Naked configuration group (enabled by default when using the master script) includes data & module targets required to have a functional device from AOSP without using Google Play Services / Google Apps.
-On the other hand GPlay configuration group (enabled with `-g|--gplay` flag from master script) has additional blobs & module targets which are required only when GApps are installed (either manually post-boot or included as additional vendor blobs).
+Naked configuration group (enabled by default when using the master script) includes data & module targets required to have a functional device from AOSP without installing non-essential OEM packages.
+With this setup using Google Play Services / Google Apps will probably not work.

+On the other hand the full configuration group (enabled with `-f|--full` flag from master script) has additional blobs & module targets which are normally marked as non-essential, although might be required for some carriers or in case of GApps being installed (either manually post-boot or included as additional vendor blobs).

 ### **system-proprietary-blobs-apiXX.txt**
 List of files to be appended at the `PRODUCT_COPY_FILES` list.
 These files are